mattceltic85/responsive-news-reader/README.md

 ## Objectives

-- [ ] Create a responsive layout that works well and looks good at mobile, tablet and desktop screen sizes.
+- [ ] Create a responsive layout that works well and looks good at mobile, tablet asnd desktop screen sizes.
 Please create the mobile version first, then tablet and then desktop.

 - [ ] Fetch news articles from News API and display them including title, image, description, publication, date and link to article.